Fun To Work With

 However, drawing something in pencil then realizing after an hour that you should have angled the head of your character 15 degrees results in you having to draw that entire head over again wasting a lot of time.
 In the computer world of character creation, you just have to lasso select the characters head and freely transform it to your liking and pick right back up where you left off.

 A- I use Prismacolor and Copic brush markers.

-A- Well, there are a variety of pencils and pens that I use to get a piece of artwork started.
+A- There are a variety of pencils and pens that I use to get a piece of artwork started.
 For sketching I like to use Col-erase Prismacolor pencils mainly because of how easily the pencil can be erased which is what I do before inking and coloring my artwork.
 I tone the initial sketch with a kneaded eraser to avoid the pencil and the markers mixing together which only makes for a very less than pleasant color palette.

 A- I use a 27″iMac as my main computer and it’s attached to a Cintiq 21UX drawing surface.